 |Communications (with a public speaking component)||3|

-- Completion of the PCAT (www.pcatweb.info) and submission of official scores to PharmCAS (www.pharmcas.org).
+- Completion of the PCAT and submission of official scores to PharmCAS.
 Applicants are encouraged to take the PCAT in July or September of the application year or earlier.

-- Completion and submission of the supplemental application to be requested via email by UH Hilo CoP.
+- Completion and submission of the supplemental application to be requested via email by UH Hilo DKICP.

-Note: Meeting the minimum qualification requirements does not guarantee admission.
-All eligible applications are reviewed by the UH Hilo CoP Admissions Committee which applies multiple criteria for the assessment of applications and selection of candidates to be interviewed.
+Meeting the minimum qualification requirements does not guarantee admission.
+All eligible applications are reviewed by the UH Hilo DKICP Admissions Committee which applies multiple criteria to assess applications and select candidates to be reviewed.

-UH Hilo CoP annually accepts 80-90 students for Fall admissions.
+UH Hilo DKICP annually accepts 80-90 students for Fall admissions.

 - PHPS 504 Pharmaceutical Immunology (3)